 Cries of nothing led me back into my room.

-There and only there water still sits under the sheets
+There and only there, water sits under the sheets

-The emptiness in my head was a sign that finally I can go back to sleep.
+The emptiness in my head was the sign of complete

-Falling asleep too the quietness that spilled around me
+Falling asleep to the quietness around the room

 Waking up to, the parents peril sight every night

 My subconscious holds no sympathy